Backpacks Without Back Pain

 “I’ve been seeing an increase of younger patients with back pain or postural concerns due to heavy backpacks,” says Northwestern Medicine Chiropractor David W. Flatt, DC.
 “These injuries can even be as severe as stress fractures.”

-The ACA recommends limiting the weight of a child’s backpack to no more than 10% of their body weight, but children are hauling heavier loads.
+The ACA recommends limiting the weight of a child’s backpack to no more than 10 percent of their body weight, but children are hauling heavier loads.

 “Backpack safety is something parents should take seriously,” adds Dr. Flatt.
 “Children are not as strong, and their bodies are very flexible, which can lead to a host of injuries and imbalances.”